ish/restish/docs-build/resources.rst

 Chaining Resources
 ------------------

-Most applications will handled nested resources.
+Most applications will handle nested resources.

 We're showing a contrived example where the url ``/blog/entries/28`` get's passed down from resource to resource.